Northern Idaho ground squirrel: Description

-Diet and Life History
+Diet and life history

-The northern Idaho ground squirrel has a 8 month hibernation period from August to late April.
+The northern Idaho ground squirrel has an 8-month hibernation period from August to late April.
 Their diet consists of mostly forbs, grasses, shrubs, trees, rushes, and sedges.
-The squirrels active season is from April to July, and then the species spends the rest of the year hibernating.
+The squirrel's active season is from April to July, and then the species spends the rest of the year hibernating.

 Within the first two weeks of the active period, the NIDGS starts reproducing.
-In the mating process, the male individuals protect the sexually receptive females from other potential male mates.
-The mating season occurs within 12–13 days.
-The males are kicked out from the burrow after mating with the female.
-Males do not act paternally.
+Females reproduce only once per year.
+In the mating process, the males protect the sexually receptive females from other potential male rivals.
+Mating occurs over about 2 weeks.
+Copulations occur underground.
+Males depart from the female's burrow after mating, and they do not provide paternal care to pups or protection to their mates.
 The gestation period of the species is 3.5 weeks.
-Juveniles do not leave the burrow until weaned (around late March- early April).
-There is about 5 weaned individuals per litter.
-One female only has one litter per year.
+There are 4-6 weaned pups per litter.
+Juveniles leave their natal burrow at weaning (late-April to early-May), and begin dispersing soon thereafter.

-The NIDGS creates three different types of burrows.
-The nest burrows are for reproducing and raising young; they are usually 5–11 cm deep in well-drained soil with the nest resting at the deepest part of the burrow.
-The auxiliary burrows do not contain nests; they are less than 50 cm, built 100m from nest burrows, and are constructed in shallow soils.
-They also have a different burrow for hibernating that is only a single tunnel, called the hibernation burrow.
+The species constructs three types of burrows: nest burrows, auxiliary burrows, and hibernation burrows.
+Nest burrows are for mating and raising young; they are usually 5–120 cm deep, with 3-11 surface openings, 2-13 branching tunnels, and 1-7 chambers; in well-drained soil the nest is in the deepest part of the burrow.
+The auxiliary ("escape") burrows do not contain nests; they are linear, less than 50 cm, built 100 m from nest burrows, and are constructed in shallow soils.
+The third burrow type is the hibernation burrow, is a single tunnel that descends deeply 100-150 cm.
 The squirrels disperse the soil around their burrows instead of leaving a pile of soil at the opening, which makes the entrance of the burrows less visible.